juliajung11/website.code/content/home/research.md

 + Jung, Yujin J. "Presidential Rhetoric in Social Media and Anti-Minority Sentiment" (with Jonathan Krieckhaus) (in progress)
 + Jung, Yujin J. "Democratic Backsliding and Political Revenge in South Korea"  (with Youngho Cho) (in progress)
-+ Jung, Yujin J. "Does Immigration Fuel Populism?
-The Effect of Immigration on the Rise of Populist Rhetoric" (with  Jeongho Choi) (in progress)
 + Jung, Yujin J. "Perceived Inequality,  Redistribution Preferences, and Populist Attitudes in the United States"  (with Eduardo Ryô Tamaki) (in progress)
 + Jung, Yujin J. "Political Campaign of Asian-American Politicians" (with Taewoo Kang) (in progress)
 + Jung, Yujin J. "A Comparative Analysis of the Onset of Campaign Debates in the Electoral Process " (in progress)